Jane Ellen Panton

-Jane Ellen Panton or Jane Ellen Frith Panton; Jane Ellen Frith (18 October 1847 – 13 May 1923) was an English writer.
+Jane Ellen Panton, born Jane Ellen Frith (18 October 1847 – 13 May 1923) was an English writer.

 Life

-Panton was born as Jane Ellen Frith in Regent's Park in 1847.
+Jane Ellen Frith was born in Regent's Park in 1847.
 Her father, William Powell Frith was a successful painter and Panton reports that he showed very little interest in his children.
 After her mother, Isabelle Jane, died in 1880 she found out that her father had a mistress and further children.
 At this point her father married his former mistress.

 Panton appeared as a model in the 1859 painting trilogy Past and Present by Augustus Egg which incidentally deals with a spouse being unfaithful.
 She also appeared in another two paintings; one by her father and the other by Alfred Elmore.
 Her father's house would host visits by Charles Dickens and John Ruskin.